giantswarm/fmt/kubernetes/annotations_and_labels.md

 ## Common Labels

+- `app` - value should contain the name of the application.
+Should be applied to every Kubernetes resource associated with an application.
+E.g.
+  `app=kvm-operator`.
+This is softly deprecated and should be replaced with `app.kubernetes.io/name`, it's only kept to avoid breaking existing workflows.
 - `giantswarm.io/certificate` - value should contain certificate name as
   defined in github.com/giantswarm/certs repo.
 This is used in certificate Secrets and CertConfigs.